DoneDeal0/alright-react-app/README.md

 npx alright-react-app
 ```

-The `npx` command is available if `npm` is globally isntalled on your computer.
+The `npx` command is available if `npm` is globally installed on your computer.
 **Alright Create App** will ask you to enter an app name.
-Then, you only have to press enter.
+Then, you only have to press `enter`.

 The following folder will be created at the root of your current working directory: